 Cameron Taylor

-Dr. Cameron Taylor is the project lead for the magnetomicrometry project at the K. Lisa Yang Center for Bionics.
+Dr. Cameron Taylor served as the project lead for magnetomicrometry at the K. Lisa Yang Center for bionics at MIT from 2017-2023.
 During his doctorate at MIT, he worked with Dr. Hugh Herr to develop magnetomicrometry, a clinically-viable technology for real-time muscle fascicle state tracking.
 Dr. Taylor's interdisciplinary expertise in neural interfacing, electromagnetics, and algorithm development has allowed him to work with a diverse set of collaborators on projects ranging from radar sensing on the international space station, to transverse flux motor optimization, to sensor fusion for low-time-delay magnetic bead tracking.
 His long-term commitment to research is to restore human ability — in particular, by alleviating movement disabilities associated with amputation, muscle weakness, and neural damage or disease.

 See here for a full list of Dr. Taylor's publications.